-Item 1 in IG A.5 forbids using the FL_CryptAuthInit function for encryption with AES GCM.
-The FL CryptAuthInit function is still used for decryption.
+Item 1 in IG A.5 forbids using external IV for encryption via the FL_CryptAuthInit function.
+However, the FL_CryptAuthInit function is still used for decryption and the FL_CryptAuthInit function is used for subsequent encryption operations for operation sequences started with the FL_EncryptAuthInitDeterministic function.